Pakistani cuisine: Khyber Pakhtunkhwa

-The culinary traditions of Khyber Pakhtunkhwa are deeply rooted in Pashtun culture and are heavily influenced by Turko-Persian culinary traditions.
+The culinary traditions of Khyber Pakhtunkhwa are deeply rooted in Pashtun or Afghan culture and are heavily influenced by Iranic culinary traditions.
 Pashtun cuisine is characterized by a preference for rice-based dishes, kebabs, and lamb.
 Prominent dishes include Kabuli palaw, a flavorful rice dish with meat, carrots, and dried fruits; bannu pulao, a beef and stock-based rice dish; chapli kabab, a spiced and crispy minced meat patty; tika, marinated and grilled meat skewers; and mutton karahi, a savory, rich stew.
 Local variations such as Peshawari cuisine further showcase the diverse culinary practices of the region.
 Like Balochi cuisine, Pashtun cuisine is traditionally non-spicy.
 In recent years, rosh has taken traction with locals who enjoy the Balochi dish.

 Chitrali

 The cuisine of the Chitrali people is influenced by their geography and location.
 Common dishes are soups such as kalli, flatbread variants such as ghalmandi, and traditional juices such as chamborogh (made with dried apricots).
 The traditional cuisine of Chitral relies heavily on cottage cheese, bread, maize, broth, and noodles.